JorgeAskur/Self-Regulating-Air-Pressure-System/README.md

-# Self-Regulating-Air-Pressure-System for John Deere
+# Self Regulating Air Pressure System
 ## 5th semester project

 Traveling through large distances is sometimes required by truck owners to move their tractors from a storage room to the farm, where the truck’s tires are affected by the multiple types of terrain in which the automobile has to go, as well as the need to complete different tasks in which the vehicle must accommodate a certain height.
 This is why our job is to establish an air control system that regulates the pressure of the tires when the tractor is at different terrains, which would allow the truck to set a different height that would help the system to be less damaged.

+This project was developed for the Advanced Embedded Systems Design class in colaboration with John Deere.

 The solution to this problem should satisfy the following goals: